MetPX/sarracenia/doc/sarra-e.rst

 completely portable and generic.
 It should run without issue on any modern platform (Linux, Windows, Mac)

-For more information about Sarra, Please proceed to the `documentation <sarra-docs-e.html>`_
+For more information about Sarra, view the
+`Sarracenia in 10 Minutes Video <https://www.youtube.com/watch?v=G47DRwzwckk>`_
+or proceed to the detailed `documentation <sarra-docs-e.html>`_

 Implementations
 ---------------